 There are three members of the Board, two of whom are not interested persons of the Trust, as that term is defined in the 1940 Act ("Independent Trustees").
 William Rhind, an interested person of the Trust, serves as Chairman of the Board.
 The Trust does not have a lead Independent Trustee.
 The Board is comprised of 66% Independent Trustees.
 There is an Audit Committee of the Board that is chaired by an Independent Trustee and comprised solely of Independent Trustees.
-The Audit Committee meetings, and coordinates with management to serve as a liaison between the Independent Trustees and management on matters within the scope of responsibilities of the Audit Committee as set forth in its Board-approved charter.
+The Audit Committee chair presides at the Audit Committee meetings, participates in formulating agendas for Audit Committee meetings, and coordinates with management to serve as a liaison between the Independent Trustees and management on matters within the scope of responsibilities of the Audit Committee as set forth in its Board-approved charter.
 Because of the ease of communication arising from the relatively small size of the Board and the small number of Independent Trustees, the Board has determined not to designate a lead Independent Trustee at this time.